spirinvladimir/buster/README.md

-Buster move your class to WebWorker
+ClassWorker move your class to WebWorker